Contrast-Security-OSS/docs/content/user/libraries/Manage-libraries.md

 ### Email

-To send library details directly from Contrast to your email address, go to the row action menu in the Libraries grid, and select the option to **Send to Email**.
+To send library details directly from Contrast to your email address, go to the row action menu in the Libraries grid, and select **Send to Email**.
 You can also go to a library's overview page or an application's Libraries tab, click the the **Send Libraries** icon, and select **Send to Email**.

 To create a bugtracker ticket with the details of multiple libraries, use the checkboxes to select libraries in the grid, click the **Send Libraries** icon in the batch action menu, and select **Send to Email**.